Co-Chairmen of the Executive Committee: Edward D Herlihy, Daniel A Neff

 Takeover & Merger Litigation:

 The firm is considered one of the leading transaction and takeover litigation firms in the country, having litigated many of the seminal cases establishing US takeover law, including: Moran v.
 Household Int’l Inc.; Revlon Inc. v.
 MacAndrews & Forbes Holdings, Inc.; Paramount Communications, Inc. v.
 Time, Inc.; Paramount Communications, Inc. v.
 QVC Network, Inc.; and IBP, Inc. v.
 Tyson Foods.
+Recent representations have included:

 ■ Allergan in its closely watched takeover battle, resulting in a groundbreaking preliminary injunction that set new federal precedent against unfair tactics in takeover bids